stonecoldpat/anysender-voting/README.md

 ### Preparing the relay transaction for any.sender

 How do we send a job up to the any.sender service?

-We've created a relay transaction format that is *similar* to how transactions are dealt with today:
+We have created a relay transaction format that is similar to how transactions are dealt with today:

 ```
     --- Signed Relay Transaction ---